icrc/openmrs-android-fhir/README.md

 1. Open the `local.properties` file.
 2. Update the `support_email` property with the desired email address.

 You can also protect exported diagnostic archives by setting the optional `diagnostics_password` property.
-When populated, the app passes the value to the `FileLoggingTree` initializer so generated ZIP files require that password to be opened.【F:core/src/main/java/org/openmrs/android/fhir/FhirApplication.kt†L64-L75】 Add the secret to `local.properties`; a placeholder entry is available in `local.properties.default`.【F:local.properties.default†L48-L49】
+When populated, the app passes the value to the `FileLoggingTree` initializer so generated ZIP files require that password to be opened.
+Add the secret to `local.properties`; a placeholder entry is available in `local.properties.default`.

 ---